mightyiam/renovate-config/readme.md

 There is no version specified.
 Changes according to the convenience of the author are expected.

-There is currently a single preset, `js-lib`.
-It is meant for JavaScript libraries.
+There are currently the following presets:

+- `js-lib`: for JavaScript libraries
+- `js-executable`: for JavaScript end-projects.